teamcfadvance/IrreversibleURLShortener/README.md

 -----------

-Then, call the method passing in the [table] and [column] that stores the key to check the existence of in the database , optionally specifying the length of the generated key (6 chars by default) using one of the available methods (hash, aplha, alphanum or numeric, 'hash' by default):
+Then, call the method passing in the [table] and [column] that stores the key to check the existence of in the database, optionally specifying the length of the generated key (6 chars by default) using one of the available methods (hash, aplha, alphanum or numeric, 'hash' by default):

 ```ColdFusion